andreoliwa/dontforget/README.rst

 - a product you bought, with a due warranty period;
 - some gig/concert/show you need to buy tickets to, before some time.

-You can create your custom types of task, and define default reminders and snooze times for each type.

-A *reminder* can be:
+An *alarm* can be:
-- set for any task above, one of multiple times;
+- set for any chore above, one of multiple times;
-- snoozed: it will be shown again after the desired time, without changing the task's status;
+- snoozed: it will be shown again after the desired time, without changing the chore's status;
-- skipped: the current iteration of the repeating task will be marked as skipped;
+- skipped: the current iteration of the repeating chore will be marked as skipped;
-- completed: the current iteration of the repeating task will be marked as completed;
+- completed: the current iteration of the repeating chore will be marked as completed;
-- finished: the whole series of repeating tasks will be finished, and no more iterations will occur.
+- finished: the whole series of repeating chores will be finished, and no more iterations will occur.

 Quickstart